nafizjiwa/REDUX-Toolkit/README.md

 - `ducks` pattern suggest exporting action creators seperate from the reducer.
 - EXPORT so it can integrate into global store and used as slice of state.

-        export const { actionCreator } = todosSlice.actions;            //ACTION CREATORS
+        export const { AC1, AC2 } = todosSlice.actions;      //ACTION CREATORS (AC)
-        export default todosSlice.reducer                              //REDUCER
+        export default sliceNameSlice.reducer                     //REDUCER
-        export default sliceNameSlice.reducer
+        export default todosSlice.reducer
 ## CONVERTING THE STORE TO USE `configureStore( )`
-- `configureStore( )` Automatically handles store set up
-- Wrap it around createStore( ) and combineReducers( )
+- `configureStore( )` setup store by wrapping around createStore( ) and combineReducers( )

-`import { configureStore } from '@redux/toolkit`
+      import { configureStore } from '@redux/toolkit
-`const store = configureStore({INPUT OBJECT})`
+      const store = configureStore({INPUT OBJECT})
-- INPUT OBJECT = A reducer property which defines a function used as the root reducer,
--                 or an object of slice reducers to create a root reducer.
+- INPUT OBJECT = A reducer property which defines a function used as the root reducer, or an object of slice reducers to create a root reducer.

         reducer: {
            // Define a top-level state field named `todos`, handled by `todosReducer`